Skip to main content

 Pre-Season

-• Sign contract extensions (deadline: first game kickoff)
+• Rookie option exercise window open (deadline: first NFL game kickoff)

-• Exercise rookie options (deadline: first game kickoff)
+• Multi-year contract signing window open (deadline: first NFL game kickoff)

-• FA auction draft (commissioner schedules, e.g. August)
+• Commissioner schedules and runs the FA auction draft (typically August)

 Regular Season

-• Extension, rookie option, and contract signing deadlines pass at first game kickoff
+• Extension, rookie option, and multi-year contract signing windows close at first game kickoff

-• Trade deadline passes.
-No more trades until after Week 17
+• Trade deadline passes (default Week 9).
+No trades until after Week 17

 Cycle Repeats